shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “But we *need* to get it *tonight*!”

 The voices of her siblings faded into the background as Ersatzica tightened the straps on the drums. *Just doggy paddle, just doggy paddle.
-There’s no shame in not being the best swimmer.* She gave herself a running start, jumping feet-first into the river with a splash.
+There’s no shame in not being the best swimmer.* She closed her eyes and howled to the moon. *AWOOOO!* (“Alpha”) *Alpha, please guide me in what I’m about to do.* She gave herself a running start, jumping feet-first into the river with a splash.

 “Ersatzica!”
 Wryonin yelled.
 “What are you doing?”